The best low cost blue blockers for sleep! Including prescriptions and reading glasses!

 A round tortoise-shell look:

 We hoped this helps demystify blue blockers for everyone that this isn't some mystical proprietary technology that only a handful of expensive companies control.
 The truth is that there are some fantastic options for blue blockers with great selections and prices.
-Whether you choose low-cost safety glasses like Uvex or Dewalt, or a more stylish frame from ReadingGlassesETC, you really can't go wrong!
+Whether you choose low-cost safety glasses like Uvex or Dewalt, or a more stylish frame from ReadingGlassesETC, a hack from 39DollarGlasses, you really can't go wrong!

-The best part is that ReadingGlassesETC can help for people that need reading glasses or prescriptions, which is really great to make them available to help more people.
+The best part is that ReadingGlassesETC and 39DollarGlasses can help for people that need reading glasses or prescriptions, which is very affordable compared to some of the "big name" blue blocker brands.

 That is why we are proud to promote ReadingGlassesETC and have joined their affiliate program to help spread the word about these affordable blue-blocking glasses.